-Donald Trump Jokes About Stock Market Crash On Twitter, After 650-Point Fall Due To His Own China Threat Tweet
+Donald Trump Jokes About Stock Market Crash On Twitter After 650-Point Fall Due To His Own China Threat Tweet

 “I’m glad he thinks I have more influence on the Dow than he does,” Moulton told Washington Post reporter David Weigel, who reported the quote via Twitter.

-Other Twitter users noted that Trump’s joke was inappropriate, because as USA Today has reported, Americans with 401K plans, or other funds that invest in the stock market, lost thousands off their retirement savings with the massive stock market plunge.
+Other Twitter users noted that Trump’s joke was inappropriate, because as USA Today has reported, Americans with 401(k) plans, or other funds that invest in the stock market, lost thousands of their retirement savings with the massive stock market plunge.

-Trump also wrote on Twitter that the United States does not “need” China “and, frankly, would be far better off without them.”
+Trump also wrote on Twitter that the United States does not “need” China and “frankly, would be far better off without them.”

-But even if Trump had the authority to “order” U.S. businesses to stop trading with China, the divorce appears likely to be far more complicated that Trump portrays it to be.
+But even if Trump had the authority to “order” U.S. businesses to stop trading with China, the divorce appears likely to be far more complicated than Trump portrays it to be.
 Chinese investors own more U.S. residential real estate than investors from any other country, according to MarketWatch.
 For the past six years, China has led the world in purchases of U.S. residential real estate.

 In addition, China owns $1.1 trillion of the U.S. national debt, according to the business site The Balance.
 That makes China the single largest foreign holder of U.S. debt, with about 27 percent of all U.S. debt owed to foreign countries.